Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 date: "2022-08-08"
 draft: false
 image: "/posts/journey-behind-velocity-lapse-1/journey-behind-velocity-lapse-part-1-header.jpg"
-description: "This is the start of a series of 'devlog' posts of my personal journey and learning process in creating an app called Velocity Lapse, from planning to launch and beyond."
+description: "The start of a series of 'devlog' posts of my journey creating an app called Velocity Lapse.
+In this post I share the app idea, initial planning, UI design, logo creation, initial development, and more"
-intro: This is the first post in a series of 'dev-log' posts of my personal journey and learning process of creating Velocity Lapse, a time lapse app for Android.
+intro: In this post I share the app idea, initial planning, UI design, logo creation, start of development, and more
 tags: ['devlog']
 ---